mohammadshihab/mohammadshihab/README.md

-Hi, I am shihab, My fields of interests are micro-controller and embedded programing,
+Hi, I am shihab, My fields of interest are micro-controller and embedded programing,
 IoT, embedded AI. you can find me out through this platform .
 For any query-